ttm/ttm.github.io/_posts/2015-12-05-semantic-social-networks.markdown

                                ?i2   prefix:someLabel ?l2 . }
 {% endhighlight %}

-where often "relatesToFoo" is "relatesToBar".
-Or:
+or:

 {% highlight sparql %}
-SELECT ?i1 ?l1 ?i2 ?l2 WHERE { ?item1 prefix:relatesToFoo ?item2 .
+SELECT ?i1 ?l1 ?i2 ?l2 WHERE { ?item1 prefix:relatesToBaz ?item2 .
-                               ?item1 prefix:relatesToBar ?i1 .
+                               ?item1 prefix:relatesToFoo ?i1 .
-                               ?item2 prefix:relatesToBaz ?i2 .
+                               ?item2 prefix:relatesToBar ?i2 .
                                ?i1    prefix:someLabel    ?l1 .
                                ?i2    prefix:someLabel    ?l2 . }
 {% endhighlight %}

-In all cases, ?i1 ?i2 ?l1 ?l2 stand for both individual ids (?i1 and ?i2) and their names
+where often "relatesToFoo" is "relatesToBar" and ?i1 ?i2 ?l1 ?l2
-or nicks (?l1 ?l2) which are usually dispensable.
+stand for both individual ids (?i1 and ?i2) and their names or nicks (?l1 ?l2, which are usually dispensable).
 These patterns are used alike for relationship and interaction networks as can be seen in [this implementation][sparqlscript].